ORIF of a Leg Fracture in Children

 Medically reviewed by Drugs.com.
 Last updated on Mar 5, 2023.

 Open reduction and internal fixation (ORIF) is surgery to repair your child's broken leg.
-Orthopedic hardware (such as rods or pins) is used to hold the broken bone together while it heals.
+Open reduction means the bones will be moved back into the correct position.
+Internal fixation means hardware (such as rods or pins) is used to hold the broken bones together while they heal.

 - Your child has a fever.

 - Your child has chills, a cough, or feels weak and achy.

 - Your child is irritable and cries more than usual.